MOUNTAIN PROJECTS

 Create a welcoming, easy-to-navigate app tailored to climbers of all experience levels.
 Improve usability by increasing visual spacing, adding clear written and visual labels, and updating the UI to create a more modern, efficient, and intuitive experience.

-• Developed first iterations of UI elements, including icons, button placement, text bubbles, headers, and recommended climbs
+After user testing, I developed first iterations of UI elements, including icons, button placement, text bubbles, headers, and recommended climbs.

-• Established clear visual hierarchy through deliberate sizing of imagery and text, and strategic placement of categories and interactive elements
+I also established clear visual hierarchy through deliberate sizing of imagery and text, and strategic placement of categories and interactive elements.

 • One tester suggested increasing space for images and reducing button size.